hossein-zare/react-native-dropdown-picker/README.md

 You can find more examples in the `examples` subdirectory.
 This subdirectory is a working [Expo](https://github.com/expo/expo) project demonstrating this library.
-It shows how to use the library with class components as well as function components, and in TypeScript as well as in JavaScript.
+It shows how to use the library with class components as well as with function components, and in TypeScript as well as in JavaScript.
 Navigate into the `examples` subdirectory, run `npm install`, and then run `npx expo start` to see the examples working.